Winsu/Espresso-II-partial-implementation-/README.md

 # Espresso-II-partial-implementation
-Espressso-II algorithm to simplificate Boolean Functions.
+Espressso-II algorithm to simplify Boolean Functions.

-The types to work with Espresso-II are done, but just some functions are working.
+The types to work with Espresso-II are done, but only some functions are working.

 -Merge with Identity.
 -Merge with Containment.